dart-lang/site-www/src/_guides/environment-declarations.md

 Your app can use the values of environment declarations to change its functionality or behavior.
-Dart compilers can take advantage of this to eliminate code no longer reachable due to the values specified, through "tree shaking".
+Dart compilers can eliminate the code made unreachable due to control flow using the environment declaration values.

 You might define and use environment declarations to: